-Practical optimization/approximation algorithms are described for scheduling a set of partially ordered computational tasks onto a multiprocessor system so that the schedule length will be minimized.
-Since this problem belongs to the class of 'strong' NP-hard problems, it is not possible to construct pseudopolynomial time optimization algorithms or fully polynomial time approximation schemes unless P equals NP.
-A heuristic algorithm named CP/MISF (critical path/most immediate successors first) and an optimization/approximation algorithm named DF/IHS (depth-first/implicit heuristic search) are proposed.
+This paper describes practical optimization/ approximation algorithms for scheduling a set of partially ordered computational tasks onto a multiprocessor system so that the schedule length will be minimized.
+Since this problem belongs to the class of “strong” NP-hard problems, we must foreclose the possibility of constructing not only pseudopolynomial time optimization algorithms but also fully polynomial time approximation schemes unless P = NP.
+This paper proposes a heuristic algorithm named CP/MISF (critical path/most immediate successors first) and an optimization/approximation algorithm named DF/IHS (depth-first/implicit heuristic search).
 DF/IHS is an excellent scheduling method which can reduce markedly space complexity and average computation time by combining the branch-and-bound method with CP/MISF; it allows us to solve very large scale problems with a few hundred tasks.
 Numerical examples are included to demonstrate the effectiveness of the proposed algorithms.

 ASJC Scopus subject areas